Population: 308 million (2010 census)

 With the 1860 election of Abraham Lincoln, thirteen slave states ultimately declared secession and formed the Confederate States of America (the “South”), while the federal government (the “Union”) maintained that secession was illegal.
 The Union won the war in April 1865, each of the states in the defeated South was required to ratify the Thirteenth Amendment, which prohibited slavery.

-The last State to join the USA was Wyoming in July 1890 being the number to 50 States and a federal district (Washington, D.C., the capital), five major territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands) and some minor islands.
+The last State to join the USA was Wyoming in July 1890 being the number to 50 States and a federal district (Washington, D.C., the capital), five major territories (listed above) and some minor islands.

 The United States remained neutral from the outbreak of World War I in 1914 until 1917, when it joined the war as an “associated power”, alongside the formal Allies of World War I, helping to turn the tide against the Central Powers.